 History of Ayscoughfee Hall

-Dendrochronological or tree-ring dating has recently been carried on some of the original roof timbers, which have been dated to around 1450, making the Hall over 550 years old.
+Dendrochronological or tree-ring dating on some of the original roof timbers have been dated to around 1450, making the Hall over 550 years old.

-Throughout its history the Hall has continued to grow and develop, with each owner changing the building to represent their needs and the fashions of the time.
-This explains the rather Gothic-looking Victorian frontage, the Georgian ceiling best seen from the Entrance Hall, and the whole host of Medieval features exposed and explained throughout the Hall.
+Throughout the centuries the Hall changed, with each owner adapting the building to accommodate their needs and to reflect the fashions of the time.
+This is seen by the Gothic inspired Victorian frontage, the Georgian Adam style ceiling in the galleried Entrance Hall, and the many exposed Medieval features throughout the Hall.

 In 2003 Ayscoughfee Hall closed for renovation and refurbishment, funded by the Heritage Lottery Fund, South Holland District Council, Lincolnshire Tourism and the Friends of Ayscoughfee.
-The Museum reopened in June 2006 to acclaim, winning Lincolnshire's Museum of the Year in 2007.
+The Museum reopened in June 2006.

-In 2008, Ayscoughfee took part in an exciting project with NAU Archaeology, which uncovered some interesting finds, including a boundary wall that was here before the Hall, and the remains of a hot house that one of our owners used to grow exotic plants!
+In 2008, Ayscoughfee took part in an exciting project with NAU Archaeology which uncovered some interesting finds, including a boundary wall that was here before the Hall, and the remains of a hot house where one owner used to grow exotic plants!

-If you are interested in a particular aspect of the Hall's history, the owners/occupiers or the Gardens please email firstname.lastname@example.org and we'll try to help.
+If you are interested in a particular aspect of the Hall's history, the owners/occupiers or the gardens please contact us by email email@example.com.

-Ayscoughfee Hall Museum & Gardens registered charity number 515905
+Ayscoughfee Hall Museum and Gardens registered charity number 515905.